 2. You may end up with candle wax and ash inside your ear

 Most of the reported damage that occurs during ear candling involves a deposit of candle wax within the ear.
 This then has to be removed by a doctor.

 After an internal ear examination, the doctor found a piece of solidified candle wax in the patient’s ear.
-She then had to be put under general anesthetic and have the wax piece removed by an otolaryngologist.
-The doctor also located a small tear within the ear that resulted in hearing loss that had not improved after a month of recovery.
-(12)
+She then had to be put under general anesthesia and have the wax piece removed by an otolaryngologist.
+The doctor also located a small tear within the ear that resulted in hearing loss that did not improve after a month of recovery.

 After the publication of an article on ear candling on AudiologyOnline, students in an audiology program at Nova Southeastern University contacted the website after conducting an experiment to figure out what exactly ear candles left behind.